Integration

 One-variable integration

-.
+The function from SymPy that we'll be using for integration is integrate.
 It's a very powerful function that can perform many of the common integrals.

 Primitives